-Approximately six weeks before the scheduled expiration date, you will be asked to renew, to verify that your information of record is still correct, and to submit copies of all current registrations for vehicles printed on your permit.
-Your permit will be renewed upon request unless the City's certifying physician determined that your condition required a follow up.
-In that case, the PPPD Unit, before issuing you an annual permit for that year, will request that you be recertified by your own physician and that you be scheduled for a reassessment by an approved City physician.
+Approximately six weeks before the scheduled and to submit copies of all current registrations for vehicles printed on your permit.
+Your permit certifying physician determined that your condition required a follow up.
+In that case, the PPPD Unit, before issuing you an annual permit for that year, will request that you be recertified by your own physician and that you be scheduled for a temporarily to another vehicle that is not listed on your permit, you may do so if you have 3 or fewer regular vehicles listed on your permit by calling the PPPD Unit's automated phone system, 718.433.3100.
+When you are permanently changing vehicles, you will need to notify the PPPD Unit in writing, enclosing copies of registrations of any new vehicles to be listed.